ChaseElander/ENGL460-Project/Scenes.md

 ## 1 Ballroom

 Although you really wanted to go out and investigate, Taylor pleads for you to stay.
 You notice that James has decided to stay as well.
 At the corner of the room you see Wellington's son; he's sipping on a Shirley temple.
-Taylor interupts your thoughts to inform you that they really need to go pee.
+Taylor interrupts your thoughts to inform you that they really need to go pee.
 As Taylor leaves, you use this opportunity to step out into the [[hallway -> 1 Hallway]].

 ## 1 loose railing